kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 replied](https://lists.linuxfoundation.org/pipermail/containers/2020-September/042230.html)
 they are working on a solution for it.

+If the Linux kernel provides a solution for this problem, that would be something that container runtimes should use.
+It does not impact the kubelet nor the CRI gRPC spec.

 Another risk is exausting the disk space on the nodes if pods are repeativily started and stopped while using `Pod` mode.
 Since `Pod` mode is planned for phase 2 we haven't considered a mitigation for this case.